Magellan Magellan

 Bachelor Courses in English

-NOTE: Some programs/courses conclude in December, while some conclude in January.
-If you are following courses that end in January, arranging winter term final examinations after return to your home campus cannot be guaranteed in advance.
-Therefore, you are advised to speak to your home school prior to applying for the winter term to determine if you can begin the spring semester late in the event your exams must be taken in Kolding in late January.
+NOTE: All fall semester programs/courses conclude in January; final examinations can usually be administered by your home university in January after return to your home campus.
+However, this cannot be guaranteed in advance.
+Therefore, you are advised to speak to your home school prior to applying for the fall semester to determine if you can begin the spring semester late in the event your exams must be taken at the IBA in late January.

 Master Courses in English